Blog post

 The Science of F1 Tyres: How They Work

-The science behind Formula 1 tyres, how rubber compounds generate grip, why the operating window is so narrow, how temperature and pressure affect performance, and why understanding tyre science is the key to understanding F1 strategy.
+The science behind Formula 1 tyres, how rubber compounds generate grip through mechanical adhesion and hysteresis, how the narrow operating window dictates strategy, what tyre construction looks like beneath the surface, how temperature and pressure affect performance, and why tyres are the biggest performance variable in F1.

 Blog